Top 11 Ideas to Improve Employee Development & Growth

 Idea 4: Identify and Enable Access to External L&D and Professional Networks

 Speaking of degrees, there are lots of forums for professional learning outside the workplace.
 Conferences, workshops, and Zoom classes are just some of the means that employees can use to enhance their skills.
-L&D departments should promote the use of these activities by sourcing useful opportunities and providing financial support for attendees.
+L&D departments should promote the use of these activities by sourcing useful opportunities and providing financial support for attendees, particularly if continuous learning is a goal.

 Similarly, employers should encourage workers to join professional organizations and take part in their events.
 This can be an enjoyable way to learn about industry trends and best practices.
-It’s also a great means of developing contacts that can lead to new sources of sales, supply, and staff.
+It’s also a great way to develop contacts that can lead to new sources of sales, supply, and staff.

 Idea 5: Provide Recognition of Advancement and Achievement